*Update 2 June 2020 *

 The Controlled Waste Regulations 1992, superseded by the new 2012 regulations, also set out that Councils may charge for garden waste collections.
 In addition to this, the Environmental Protection Act 1990 sets out in Section 45 paragraph 3 that Councils “may recover a reasonable charge” for collection of household waste where regulations such as the Controlled Waste (England & Wales) Regulations exist.

-No. We do not have a statutory duty to collect garden waste.
-Councils are not obliged to provide householders a free collection of their garden waste although they do have a duty to dispose of household waste free of charge.
+No. We do not have a legal duty to collect garden waste.
+Councils do not have to provide householders with a free collection of their garden waste although they do have a legal duty to dispose of household waste free of charge.
 The law gives Councils the discretion to make a reasonable charge for the collection of household garden waste in the same way that charges can be made for bulky waste collection.

-Additionally, not all properties in Flintshire require a garden waste collections service because some properties do not have a garden.
-For this reason it is also felt that introducing a charge is fair as the service will only be paid for by those households that choose to use it.
+Additionally, not all properties in Flintshire need a garden waste collections service because some properties do not have a garden.
+For this reason, it is also felt that introducing a charge is fair as the service will only be paid for by those households that choose to use it.

-We collect garden waste every two weeks between 1st March to 15th December, on the same day that we collect your recycling and food waste.
-Please note, the garden waste service is a seasonal service and collections will not be provided in December, January and February.
+We collect garden waste every two weeks between March to December, on the same day that we collect your recycling and food waste.

-No. If you join part through the year or only need a collection a few times a year the charge will still remain at £30 per bin, there are no discounts.
+No. If you join part way through the year or only need a collection a few times a year, the charge will still remain the same.

 Yes, more than one brown bin per household can be purchased up to a maximum of 3 bins.
-You will be charged a £30 subscription per bin / per year.
+You will be charged the annual subscription per bin / per year.
 The cost of additional bins is £30 per bin.

-Please affix the identification sticker on the lid of the brown bin.
+Please affix the identification tag to the handle of the brown bin.
 This allows the collection crew to make a quick check and ensure the stickers aren't damaged by the lifting equipment.

 The collection crews will not collect any garden waste bins without a sticker displayed.

-Refunds cannot be provided if you move out of the County of Flintshire or if the service is not offered to your new property.
+Refunds cannot be provided if you move out of Flintshire or if the service is not offered to your new property.
 Furthermore a refund is not available if you move to a new property and require fewer bins than you have subscribed for at your previous address.

 You have the right to cancel your subscription and obtain a full refund within 14 days of the day of purchase.
 There will be no refunds after the 14 day cooling off period has expired.

 No. Genuine missed collections are rare.
 If your bin hasn't been emptied it may be because it contains the wrong items or it's too heavy.
-All bins should be out for collection by 7.00am on your collection day.
+We cannot empty the bin if it is too heavy or overfilled or contains bags; the lid of the bin must always be closed.
+Heavy bins may cause injury to our crew or damage to the vehicle.
+All bins should be out for collection by 7am on your collection day.

-Missed collections can be reported by completing our online form.
+Missed collections can be reported by completing our My Account.

-It is your responsibility to take care of the sticker on the bin lid and ensure your address remains clearly visible.
-However if it is damaged/missing, please call Streetscene on and an officer will check your details on our system and if necessary make a site visit.
+It is your responsibility to take care of the tag on the bin and ensure your address remains clearly visible.
+However if it is damaged/missing, please contact us and an officer will check your details on our system and, if necessary, make a site visit.